 Discover incredible examples of old fortified towns and cities, and explore winding staircases and shady alleyways at Talouate, one of the most magnificent sights in the Atlas, and the UNESCO-protected red mud-brick Ksar of Ait Benhaddou.

 Explore the route of a Thousand Kasbahs to the deep, dramatic gorges of Dades and Todgha, before setting your compass for Morocco’s wildest desert, Erg Chigaga.
 Here, you’ll stay in a beautiful desert camp, sleeping under the stars in one of the most alien, otherworldly landscapes on earth.

-You’ll reach the desert by passing through Draa Valley, a myriad of colors within the rolling hills and rugged mountains.
+You’ll reach the desert by passing through Draa Valley, a myriad of colours within the rolling hills and rugged mountains.
 The landscape here seems barren, yet life finds a way to push its way through the rocky soil in the shape of emerald green palm trees.

-Eventually, you will leave the desert for the African center of l’orrouge (red gold), or saffron, the most expensive spice, before heading north to Marrakech over another route through the High Atlas Mountains – a road trip you are sure to remember forever and, thanks to gorgeous weather year-round, the perfect winter sun experience.
+Eventually, you will leave the desert for the African centre of l’orrouge (red gold), or saffron, before heading north to Marrakech over another route through the High Atlas Mountains – a road trip you are sure to remember forever and, thanks to warm weather year-round, the perfect winter sun experience.